 Stop, Dastien’s voice interrupted my thoughts.
 Everything is fine.
 There’s nothing—

 And you don’t know everything isn’t okay.
 Dastien had said that about a million times today, and I knew it was true.
 I just couldn’t let this go.
 Nothing is going to happen.

 I wanted to believe Dastien, but the what-if’s were driving me bonkers, and the lack of visions was adding to my nerves.

 It might not be as bad as you think.
 It could be something as simple as your subconscious cutting off your visions so you can deal with how powerful our bond has gotten.

 I definitely liked his theory better than my own.
 I guess that’s possible.
-I blew out a breath.
-There had been a lot of changes in my life in the last few months, but gut was telling me it was more than that.
+There had been a lot of changes in my life in the last few months, but my gut was telling me it was more than that.
 I couldn’t ignore my instincts anymore.

 I pictured St. Ailbe’s in my mind.
 The quad and five buildings surrounding it.
-Show me St. Ailbe’s.
-Show me my friends, I said as I relaxed my mental barrier, willing myself to see what was going on back in Texas.
+I want to see St. Ailbe’s, I thought as I relaxed my mental barrier, willing myself to see what was going on back in Texas.

 I felt the familiar tingling along my skin as the vision started, but the mental image of St. Ailbe’s disappeared.

 Everything went dark.